-Looking for information about your firm's panel status?Is my firm on the Bank of Ireland as Bank of Ireland Mortgages Conveyancing Panel?
-How does my firm apply to be on the Bank of Ireland as Bank of Ireland Mortgages Conveyancing Panel?
+Looking for information about your firm's panel status?How does my firm apply to be on the Bank of Ireland as Bank of Ireland Mortgages Conveyancing Panel?
 How can my firm be reinstated onto the Bank of Ireland as Bank of Ireland Mortgages Conveyancing Panel?

 Find an Approved Solicitor on the Bank of Ireland as Bank of Ireland Mortgages Conveyancing Panel

-I am due to move into my new home next Thursday.
+Expecting to move into my new home next Thursday.
 I have now been asked to send a copy of my building insurance schedule by my solicitor as as he informs me that he is duty bound to validate that it is in order for Bank of Ireland Mortgages.
 What does the insurance need to cover?

 All property lawyers on the Bank of Ireland Mortgages conveyancing panel would need to check that the following risks are covered fire; lightning; aircraft; explosion; earthquake; storm; flood; escape of water or oil; riot; malicious damage; theft or attempted theft; falling trees and branches and aerials; subsidence; heave;landslip;collision;accidental damage to underground services;professional fees, demolition and site clearance costs; and public liability to anyone else.
 There are some other issues such as the level of excess that are set out in Bank of Ireland Mortgages’s Part 2 requirements of the CML Handbook (last updated on Bank of Ireland Mortgages).
 Being on the Bank of Ireland Mortgages conveyancing panel your lawyer is expect to follow these requirements.